-Birmingham Town Hall will be awarded a blue plaque by Birmingham Civic Society to mark a remarkable moment in literary history.
+Birmingham Town Hall has been awarded a blue plaque by Birmingham Civic Society to mark a remarkable moment in literary history.

-The historic venue will receive the prestigious recognition to mark the first-ever public reading of A Christmas Carol by Charles Dickens himself, which took place at the venue in December 1853.
+The historic venue received the prestigious recognition to mark the first-ever public reading of A Christmas Carol by Charles Dickens himself, which took place at the venue in December 1853.

-The plaque will be unveiled on Mon 15 Dec by acclaimed Birmingham actor Anton Lesser, known for Wolf Hall, Endeavour, and Game of Thrones.
-The unveiling coincides with a very special evening at Town Hall: A Christmas Carol with Anton Lesser & Orchestra of the Swan.
-Lesser, who has read all of Dickens’ works for Audible, will bring the story to life in the very space where Dickens performed it for the first time.
-Accompanied by the Orchestra of the Swan, the performance combines iconic words and music, capturing the suspense and emotion of Dickens’ timeless tale.
+The unveiling coincided with a very special evening at Town Hall: A Christmas Carol with Anton Lesser & the Orchestra of the Swan.
+Lesser, who has recorded many of Dickens’ works as audiobooks, brought the story to life in the very space where Dickens performed it for the first time.
+Accompanied by the Orchestra of the Swan, the performance combined iconic words and music, capturing the suspense and emotion of Dickens’ timeless tale.

-Nicola Gauld, Co-Chair of the Birmingham Civic Society Heritage Committee, said: “Birmingham Civic Society is pleased to award a blue plaque to commemorate the first ever reading of one of the world’s most famous stories, A Christmas Carol, given by Charles Dickens in December 1853 at the Town Hall.
-The Heritage Committee were intrigued to hear this story and strongly felt that it was a significant event in Birmingham’s past that should be commemorated and celebrated”
+Nicola Gauld, Co-Chair of the Birmingham Civic Society Heritage Committee, added: “Birmingham Civic Society is pleased to award a blue plaque to commemorate the first ever reading of one of the world’s most famous stories, A Christmas Carol, given by Charles Dickens in December 1853 at the Town Hall.
+The Heritage Committee was intrigued to hear this story and strongly felt that it was a significant event in Birmingham’s past that should be commemorated and celebrated.”

 The plaque is part of the wider Amplify Town Hall project, an ambitious refurbishment and archive initiative led by B:Music over recent months with support of £123,651 from The National Lottery Heritage Fund.
 The project aims to capture and celebrate the extraordinary history of Birmingham’s oldest events venue.